otto-torino/django-baton/README.md

 #### Free

 You can specify free voices.
 You must define a _url_ and if you want some visibility permissions (OR clause).
 Free voices can have children and so you can specify the _default_open_ key.
+Free voices also accept a _re_ property, which specifies a regular expression used to decide whether to highlight the voice or not (the regular expression is evaluated against the document location pathname).

+	{
+	    'type': 'free',
+	    'label': 'Categories',
+	    'url': '/admin/news/category/',
+	    're': '^/admin/news/category/(\d*)?'
+	}

 ### <a name="configuration-analytics"></a>ANALYTICS